daveshap/MARAGI/docs/index.md

 - [More MARAGI services on GitHub](https://github.com/topics/maragi)
 - [More MARAGI packages on PyPI](https://pypi.org/search/?q=maragi)

 Please consider writing your own microservices and publishing them on GitHub and/or PyPI!
-Please check out the [Microservices](https://maragi.io/pages/microservices.html)
+Please check out the [Microservices](https://maragi.io/pages/microservices.html) page on this site.

 # Mission